 Someone once said it would be stupid to do the same thing over and over again and expect different results.
 That is why, when thinking, analyzing, making decisions, or brainstorming, you should always look for another opportunity.

 Creative thinking is not an exam in which all questions have one correct answer.
 View things from a different perspective or maybe consult with your colleague or friend, because third-party opinion is always welcome.

 Black and White perspective

-Because of some current situation, comments, or current personal factors, people have a tendency to switch their attitude from highly positive to highly negative in just several minutes.
-This shift in attitude can misguide you and give a different course of thinking and action.
+Because of some current situation, comments, or current personal factors, people have a tendency to switch their attitudes from highly positive to highly negative in just several minutes.
+This shift in attitude can misguide you and give you a different course of thinking and action.
 It is far healthier to stay neutral and not let emotions influence.
 Because things are rarely as good or as bad as you think they are.

 Combine play and work

 The biggest ideas and innovations are born through play and pooling of different perspectives, not thinking and working in isolation.

 Studies have shown that a child’s mind has a greater number of connections because children do not limit their worldview.
 When you think and play like a child and accept everything without judgment, then you can let your imagination free and use full mental capacity.
 Creative thinking does not recognize a border between work and play.